In October 2016, Adam and I eloped to New York City and tied the knot at City Hall.

 I use the word ‘elope’ in a loose sense of the word, given that this decision was not spontaneous nor a secret.

-We had carried out a little research online beforehand and found that the legal requirements to marry in the state of New York may seem rather daunting to others.
-Therefore, I have put together this guide to hopefully help other people who may be considering doing the same thing.
+We had carried out a little research online beforehand and found that the legal requirements to marry in the state of New York rather daunting.
+Therefore, I have put together this guide to hopefully help simplify the process for other people who may be considering doing the same thing.

 The first thing I want to point out is something that I only discovered the day before our own nuptials.
 One of the factors in

 my our decision to elope to NYC was that infamous scene from the ‘Sex And The City’ movie.
 You know the one.
 Carrie + Big + City Hall = Happily Ever After.
 Guess what?
 All fiction (obviously Lisa, it’s a film…) I’m referring to the setting; the City Hall ceremony and location are all fake.

 Whenever I searched the words ‘NYC Elopement’ online, I was met with the words ‘City Hall’ time and time again and apparently, this is a very common misconception.
 In reality, these nuptials were actually conducted at the NYC City Clerks Office, located at 141 Worth Street, Manhattan.
 So to clarify, you’ll be getting married in this building and not at City Hall.